-- Different learning materials or specialist equipment such as a writing slope, move and sit cushion, pencil grips, individualised visual resources etc. - Some group or individual support, which may involve small groups of children being withdrawn to work with an additional adult, other personalised intervention such as Funfit or pre-teaching of new concepts etc. - Social skills groups such as Nurture Group or Lego Club. - Peer and adult mentoring and counselling such as Draw and Talk, access to our Learning Mentor, Communication Champion or Counsellor (CHALK) - Additional home school communication book/Book of Awesome. - Additional individual reward charts agreed with parent and child.
+- Different learning materials or specialist equipment such as a writing slope, move and sit cushion, pencil grips, individualised visual resources etc. - Some group or individual support, which may involve small groups of children being withdrawn to work with an additional adult, other personalised intervention or pre-teaching of new concepts etc.

-- Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness. - Staff development and training to introduce more effective strategies.
+- Social skills groups such as Nurture Group or Lego Club. - Peer and adult mentoring and counselling such as Draw and Talk, access to our Learning Mentor or Counsellor (CHALK) - Additional home school communication book or a Book of Awesome. - Additional individual reward charts agreed with parent and child. - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness. - Staff development and training to introduce more effective strategies.

-We have a number of well- trained, good quality teaching assistants at Heamoor School who are employed to support the learning of all the children.
-They work in partnership with school staff and outside agencies to help support the pupils with additional needs.
-Our Learning Mentor and Communication Champion work closely with our Senior Leadership Team to support our more vulnerable children and families.
-As part of our package of support we also offer Breakfast and Homework Clubs as well as a Nurture Group.
+We have a number of well trained and greatly experienced support staff at Heamoor School who are employed to support the learning of all the children.
+They work in partnership with school staff and outside agencies to help support the pupils with additional needs and maximise their progress.
+Our Learning Mentor works closely with our Senior Leadership Team to support our more vulnerable children and families.
+As part of our package of support we also offer Breakfast and Homework Clubs as well as a Nurture Group

-Partnership plays a key role in enabling children and young people with SEN to achieve their potential.
+Partnership plays a key role in enabling children and young people with SEND to achieve their potential.
 Parents hold key information and have knowledge and experience to contribute to the shared view of a child's needs.
-All parents of children with special educational needs will be treated as partners given support to play an active and valued role in their child's education.
+All parents of children with SEND will be treated as partners and given support to play an active and valued role in their child's education.
 The school aims to keep parents fully informed and involved at all stages of the special needs graduated process.
 We always take account of the wishes, feelings and knowledge of parents.
 We encourage parents to make an active contribution to their child's education and have regular meetings at least termly to share the progress of children with additional needs with their parents.
-We inform the parents of any planned outside intervention, and share the process of decisionmaking by providing clear information relating to the education of their child.
+We discuss with parents, any planned outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.

-Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
-They are always encouraged to contribute to the assessment of their needs, the personal learning plan, the review and transition process.
+Children and young people with SEND often have a unique knowledge of their own needs and their views about what sort of help they would like.
+They are always encouraged to contribute to any assessment of their needs, the Personal Learning Plan and the review and transition process.

-The child is involved in developing a Personal Learning Plan (PLP) through a structured conversation with their class teacher that includes short term targets, preferred learning styles and actions to be taken to achieve outcomes.
+The child is involved in developing their Personal Learning Plan (PLP) through a structured conversation with their class teacher that includes creating short term targets, discussing preferred learning styles and actions to be taken to achieve outcomes.
 These are shared with parents, reviewed and updated termly.